 Resurgence D3O Knee Armour

-These inserts are crafted from D3O, so they are supple and mould well around the area of protection.
+These inserts are crafted from D3O, so they are supple and mould well around the protection area.
 They’re CE level 1 approved and also come with additional hip inserts.

 Check Prices on SportsBikeShop

-The knee inserts have a ‘hook and loop’ system which allows for further Velcro securing in compatible trousers.
-Although many users have suggested that they fit in a myriad of other jeans and trousers.
-The D3O material is easy to trim to adjust to smaller pockets making them very compatible with differing brands.
+The knee inserts have a ‘hook and loop’ system, allowing further Velcro securing in compatible trousers.
+However, many users have suggested that they fit in many other jeans and trousers.
+The D3O material is easy to trim and adjust to smaller pockets, making them compatible with differing brands.

 Pros